therealbstern/apcupsd/doc/manual/manual.rst

 ..
 [3] Port included in apcupsd source tree but may be out of date,
        unmaintained, or broken.
 ..
 [4] USB not supported
-..
-[5] USB not supported in 64 bit mode due to Microsoft disallowing loading of
-       unsigned drivers

 Supported UPSes and Cables
 --------------------------